bibleexchange/romans__textbook/textbook/en/romans-en.md

 <!-- -- -- -->
 <!-- -- -- -->
 <!-- -- -- -->

-## I. Abraham was justified by Faith and not by Works. — Vs. 1—8
+## I. Abraham was justified by Faith and not by Works. — v.
+1—8

 > Romans 4:3—&hellip;Abraham believed God, and it was counted unto him for righteousness.